-- (3) The height of an AM radio station's antenna is measured by reference to AI and the height of an FM radio station's antenna is measured by reference to HAAT. - (4) The FCC issued a construction permit to substitute a non-directional antenna for a directional antenna on September 11, 1998.

-(5) WPHI-FM operates at a power equivalent to 3 kW at 100 meters.

-- (6) On October 30, 1996, the FCC issued a construction permit to operate with a power of 50 kW day and 15 kW night and we began testing on March 4, 1999. - (7) WJZZ-AM is licensed to Kingsley, Michigan, which is located outside of Traverse City, Michigan.
-The station is temporarily offthe air. - (8) An application to move the station's transmitter site closer to St. Louis and upgrade the station to Class C3 is pending.

-(9)An application for a license to operate at 6 kW is pending.
+- (3) The height of an AM radio station's antenna is measured by reference to AI and the height of an FM radio station's antenna is measured by reference to HAAT. - (4) The FCC issued a construction permit to substitute a non-directional antenna for a directional antenna on September 11, 1998. - (5) WPHI-FM operates at a power equivalent to 3 kW at 100 meters. - (6) On October 30, 1996, the FCC issued a construction permit to operate with a power of 50 kW day and 15 kW night and we began testing on March 4, 1999.
+(7) Number of Son and the Winnelson Withhim which is located autoide of the son state of - (7) WJZZ-AM is licensed to Kingsley, Michigan, which is located outside of Traverse City, Michigan.
+The station is temporarily offthe air. - (8) An application to move the station's transmitter site closer to St. Louis and upgrade the station to Class C3 is pending. - (9)An application for a license to operate at 6 kW is pending.